Everybody knows that some people hire ghostwriters. But it might surprise you to discover who some of those “some people” are.

 So who uses ghostwriters?

 It might surprise you to know that many people have lived exciting lives building businesses, escaping from crime gangs, challenging the government, being falsely accused of a crime or overcoming a great personal challenge.
-Many people have intriguing stories of their own, and they come to us because we don’t charge the $50,000-$100,000 that a first-rate celebrity will pay for their autobiography.
+Many people have intriguing stories of their own, and they come to us because we don’t charge the $50,000-$100,000 that a name-brand celebrity will pay for their autobiography.

 But many people also come to us with requests to write a biography of somebody else, often a parent of grandparent with heroic war stories or tales of escaping from tyranny.

 And sometimes people come to us to write biogapahies of people they admire or of the founder of their company.
-Sometimes it’s hard to tell if we are writing a personal biography or a company history, but that’s OK; in many cases, the two are two intertwined to pull them apart.
+Sometimes it’s hard to tell if we are writing a personal biography or a company history, but that’s OK; in many cases, the two are too intertwined to pull them apart.

 Most people know that ghostwriters write speeches